mozilla/ascendproject/course_materials/attendance_policy.md

 	fully in the daily material as well as being a respectful and supportive member in your cohort in order to build a solid team.

-Attendance will be recorded at 9am every day and if absent, there will be no honorarium paid for that day.
+Attendance will be recorded between 9am-9:30am every morning as computers are signed out to each person for the day and then again at 5pm when the computers are returned.
+If someone is absent, misses sign in/out, is disruptive in class to the point of being asked to leave, or doesn't participate in the day's work there will be no honorarium paid for that day.

+To complete the course with full participation, resulting in the laptop being given to the participant, there must be no unscheduled absences.

+A scheduled absences must:

+* be pre-arranged with the course leader
+* be made before the absence occurs
+* have provided the participant with a notice of adjustment to the honorarium based on the following:
+** 1/2 day absence = 1/2 daily honorarium
+** more than 1/2 day absence = no honorarium
+** no penalty for an hour absence for appointments with care providers or other wellness needs

-Scheduled absences can be arranged for personal reasons at the discretion of the course leader-mentors, with proper communication from the participant, depending on circumstances.
-These should be pre-arranged before the course begins.
+As much as possible, these should be minimal and pre-arranged before the course begins.
 Any absences during the course that are unplanned and result in missing class time will result in no honorarium for that day.

-Any extra-curricular activities that take place outside of the 9am-5pm window are not part of this attendance policy, they are optional, and do not impact the participant's honorariums.
+Any extra-curricular activities that take place outside of the 9am-5pm window are not part of this attendance policy, they are optional, and do not impact participant honorariums.

 Acknowledgment of for the Attendance Policy